tuananh01/SP-PIFO/README.md

 I clone p4-learning repository (https://github.com/nsg-ethz/p4-learning/tree/master) to the VM and using that repo to run exercises.
 <br>
 <br>
-The sp-pifo folder in this repository include:
+The sp-pifo folder in this repository includes:
 <li> <b>sp-pifo.p4</b>: p4_16 code of SP-PIFO </li>
 <li> <b>network.py</b>: Used to create network topology
 <li> <b>send.py</b>:    Python code using Scapy library used to create and send packets </li>